wwwg/wasmdec/README.md

 ```
 Make sure the recursive flag is set to clone all the submodules.
 ## Building
+First of all if u don't have /usr/local/lib folder, create it.
 To build wasmdec and install all of it's dependencies, run `sudo make all` in the `wasmdec` directory.
 GCC 7 or higher is reccomended.

 ## Usage